nurbujang/pands-problem-sheet/README.md

 ## **WEEK 1 TASK: helloworld.py**

 ### Task 1 Description:
-To create a python program that displays Hello World! when it is run then add, commit and push it into the pands-problem-sheet repository.
+1. To create a python program that displays Hello World! when it is run then add, commit and push it into the pands-problem-sheet repository.

-What it also entails:
-a.
-Creating a Github account containing two repositories: mywork (personal use) and pands-problem-sheet (for assessment)
+2. To create a Github account containing two repositories: mywork (personal use) and pands-problem-sheet (for assessment)
-b.
-Making entries in README using markdown.
+3. To make entries in README using markdown.

 ### Method:
 1. Using VS Code, pands folder was created under the computer directory.